voicegain/platform/how-to/edge-on-cloud/universal-deployment-guide.md

 Edge Web Console value is needed only of you will have a proxy fronting the HTTP(s) access to the Web UI deployed on the cluster.

-Do not change anything in the Databases fields (unless you have external S3 and/or MondoDB you would like to use).
+If you have external S3 and/or MondoDB you you can enter the connection parameters here.
+If you do not enter anything here then the system will use internal MongoDB and Minio S3.
+Note that the internal storage services are currently not deployed in HA configuraion.

 And to deploy: press `(Re)Build Cluster` button at the bottom of the page.